UppaJung/rest-contracts/README.md

 # REST Contracts:

+##  *Important* -- do not rely on this package quite yet.

+We've been moving it from another project that relies upon it, and until we get the reconfiguration set up for it to work independently without problems you should hold off.
+We hope to be ready by April 28.
+This message will go away when it is.

 ## A Simple TypeScript Library for defining REST APIs

 REST Contracts were designed for web services that run TypeScript on both their back-end (API server/provider) and front-end (API client/consumer), and want a light-weigh way to: